DEQrmichie/odeqtmdl/README.md

 # odeqtmdl

-The odeqtmdl R package includes data tables of TMDL information from non-tribal TMDLs in Oregon and a set of functions that assist in assessment of water quality data against select TMDL targets.
-The data tables are still in development and for some TMDLs may be incomplete.
+The odeqtmdl R package includes data tables of Oregon TMDL information and a set of functions that assist in assessment of water quality data against select TMDL targets.
+The TMDL information is still being assembled and is undergoing review.
+Some information may not be accurate or complete.
+TMDLs developed by tribal governments are not included at this time.
 See each relevant TMDL document for the official record.

 https://www.oregon.gov/deq/wq/tmdls/Pages/default.aspx